Sum-of-a-Batch/Sum-of-a-Batch.github.io/_posts/2020-01-01-welcome-to-sum-of-a-batch.md

 ---
+last_updated: 2021-12-24
 layout: default
+section: Blog
+tags: meta
 title: Welcome to Sum of a Batch!
-updated:   2021-12-24
-tags: meta
 ---

 Welcome to _Sum of a Batch!_